 Giles hung up the phone, stood staring at nothing.
-He felt as if someone had catapulted him back three years to that awful moment when he had found out that Buffy had run away.
-Only at least he had known that Buffy could take care of herself.
-She had been the slayer after all.
+He felt as if someone had catapulted him back three years to that awful moment when he'd found out Buffy had run away.
+Only at least he'd known that Buffy could take care of herself.
+She'd been the slayer after all.
 But Dawn was just a young girl.
-No super powers to help her survive in a world she had barely had a chance to live in.
+No super powers to help her survive in a world she'd barely had a chance to live in.

 Spike barely beat the daylight into the apartment.
 The place was small but serviceable.
-He had found it using an old scam, pretending to be a fellow traveler at the airport, looking for someone in the check in line whose address was easy to spot on the outside of his bag.
+He'd found it using an old scam, pretending to be a fellow traveler at the airport, looking for someone in the check-in line whose address was easy to spot on the outside of his bag.
 A few minutes of chatting the unsuspecting young man up and he knew exactly how long they could stay at the place.
 This was their last night.

 Dawn looked up as he ran inside.
 "Cutting it close, aren't you?"

 "Yeah.
 But we've got everything we need now."
-He pulled out the cash he had taken off the Cikner demon.
-After he had killed him.
-The young woman he had saved had been exceedingly grateful.
+He pulled out the cash he'd taken off the Cikner demon after he'd killed him.
+The young woman he'd saved had been exceedingly grateful.
 Spike smiled at just how surprised she'd been when he hadn't taken advantage of that gratitude.